Events. What a sure fire way to bring up some nerves.

 Think of Some Ice Breakers

-Good luck and if there's anything else that helps you I would love to know!
+Good luck lovely, I know you will be amazing!
+And if there's anything else that helps you I would love to know!